mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 for a live site
 since it can *trivially* leak loads of private data.

-As a *warning*,
-`security.W018` will *not* fail the deploy check because `./manage.py check` defaults to failing on things that are errors.
-If you want to make sure
-that your site is sufficiently protected,
-I strongly encourage you
-to add the `--fail-level WARNING` flag so that the check will give those warnings the weight that they likely deserve.

-What do you do if the check is handled by some other part of your system?
-For example,
-maybe you've set up a secure configuration with HTTPS, and you've set HSTS headers with a reverse proxy like Nginx
-(this was one of the configurations that I mentioned in the static files article).
 If HSTS is handled elsewhere,
 you could set the `SILENCED_SYSTEM_CHECKS` setting to tell Django